variousauthors/the-valley/NEXTSTEPS.md

        thing
 - [x] calling doubleDabble is expensive, we should do it only when we need to not every frame
-- [] fight v2 - basic game loop: stats, xp, healing
-  - [x] deal damage based on ATT stat for player and monster
-  - [x] deal damage based on ATT stat vs DEF stat for player and monster
-  - [x] gain XP after a fight
-  - [x] level up periodically, increase ATT, DEF, HP
-       - static levels for now just +4, +1, +1
-  - [x] heal at the boat
-  - [] monster graphics
-    - [] use mu's art for the sprite
-    - [] display the sprite

-- [] branch: what if random encounter is something that happens _before_ you move!?
-That way the monster sprite will leap up!
-In front of you!

-- [] refactor! for stats that don't change often, like MAX_HP and ATT maybe store them in BCD instead of binary.
-Can implement add/sub for BCD no problem, and then we don't have to convert between binary and BCD so often
-- [] refactor! split up logic into the game states
-  - each game state should have its own set of render functions, update functions, checks for state stability, checks for "done step", etc...
-- [] refactor: encapsulate _PAD as it has leaked all over
-- [] use a heart for HP and monster face for monster HP

-- [] when the player is idol, show the HP and XP in a top-side window
-     - each game state should have its own window I guess

-- [] fight v3 - multiple monsters
-  - make a table of monsters, randomly pick one
-  - art for all monsters

-- [] must improve import script, it should create the whole map file in the correct file location.
-It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later (actually I think this is unrealistic unless we had a custom map tool, because we need to init both sides of the link... ultimately we would still be manually entering the same amount of data)
-     - [x] import multiple maps at once with a glob
-     - [] split map file into two files and generate only what we can completely generate (ie remove the "copy/paste" step)
-       - just manually wire up the teleports it is not so hard
-       - adding a second layer with events would be hard
-       - [] mmm maybe I should re-visit this idea later
-- [] spread the render over several frames
-     - right now, for larger maps, the CPU spikes up around 80% when we walk
-     - render an extra tile around the currently visible map at all times (eg render y - 1, x - 1 our to h + 1 w + 1)
-     - turn the tile fiddling parts into continuation and run them in 2 frames, or 4 rather than all at once
-     - actually this is currently not a problem!
-I was able to render a 128x128 map however, it is 8kb and I will probably need to compress it later which will mean addressing this issue

 #### Double Dabble